Adolf Erik Nordenskiöld: Later life and death

 In 1893, Nordenskiöld was elected to the 12th chair of the Swedish Academy.
 In 1900 he received the Murchison Medal from the Geological Society of London.
 He was nominated for the first Nobel Prize in Physics but died before the prizes were awarded.

 Nordenskiöld died on 12 August 1901, in Dalbyö, Södermanland, Sweden, at the age of 68.

 Historian of early cartography

 As an explorer, Nordenskiöld was interested in the history of Arctic exploration, especially as evidenced in old maps.
 This interest in turn led him to collect and systematically study early maps.
-He wrote two substantial monographs, which both included many facsimiles, on early printed atlases and geographical mapping and medieval marine charts, respectively the Facsimile-Atlas to the Early History of Cartography (1889) and Periplus (1897).
+He wrote two substantial monographs, which both included many facsimiles, on early printed atlases and geographical mapping and medieval marine charts, respectively the Facsimile-Atlas to the Early History of Cartography (1889) and Periplus: An essay on the early history of charts and sailing directions (1897).

-He left his huge personal collection of early maps to the University of Helsinki, and it was inscribed on UNESCO's Memory of the World Register in 1997.
+He left his huge personal collection of early maps to the University of Helsinki, and it was inscribed on UNESCO's Memory of the World International Register in 1997.